kube-reporting/metering-operator/Documentation/Using-chargeback.md

 ## Creating a report

-Once the report YAML is written, it can be deployed via `kubectl`:
+Once the report YAML is written, use `kubectl` to create the report:

 ```
 $ kubectl -n $CHARGEBACK_NAMESPACE create -f manifests/custom-resources/reports/pod-cpu-usage-by-node.yaml